KevinBian107/ensemble-imbalanced-data/README.md

 ## Intro to TF-IDF
 ### Term Frequency Inverse Document Frequency
-`TF-IDF` is a very naive but common and well performing technique that people use to understand textual features.
+TF-IDF is a very naive but common and well performing technique that people use to understand textual features.
 It essentially meausres the **how important** an word $t$ is for an sentence in comparison with all sentences in the document.
 The TF-IDF Formula is a as follows:

 <p align="center"><img src="assets/eq2.png" alt="random forest classifier" width="600"/></p>

-We will be using `TfidfVectorizer` to help our calculation.
+We will be using the `TfidfVectorizer` package from `sk_learn` to help our calculation.

 ### Differences in Max for TF-IDF
 We want to see whether the distibution of `high_rated` recipes and the distribution of `low_rated` recipes actually come from the same distribution.
 Thus, we will be performing a **permutation test** here with the following hypothesis: